 AMHERST, ma – Many communities in the Northeast region have been coping with budget red ink.
 Usually it's up to town officials to come up with solutions.
 But one college town in Massachusetts wants residents to figure out how to solve its current budget woes.

-WAMC's Pioneer Valley Bureau Chief Dan Bobkoff spoke to academics in the five-college region about the implications of Summers' resignation.
+WAMC's Pioneer Valley Bureau Chief Dan Bobkoff explains.

-WAMC's Pioneer Valley Bureau Chief Dan Bobkoff spoke with the magazine's founder.
+WAMC's Pioneer Valley Bureau Chief Dan Bobkoff has the story.